 Payment to Artists

-United Arts Council will issue to the artist a check for the amount due to an artist within fourteen (14) business days of submission of an online program evaluation by both the artist and school.
+United Arts Council will issue a check for the amount due to an artist within fourteen (14) business days of submission of an online program evaluation by both the artist and school.
 Payment for service is rendered if, and only if, a school and artist use a United Arts contract template, and the program is completed in accordance with the executed contract.

 Online Program Evaluations